 Is High-Altitude Coffee More Expensive?

-As you can see, high altitude coffee offers a complex taste profile.
-To get this exceptional taste of high-altitude coffee beans, farmers have to cultivate them in the harsh conditions of 1,200+ meter.
+As you can see, high-altitude coffee offers a complex taste profile.
+To get this exceptional taste of high-altitude coffee beans, farmers have to cultivate them in the harsh conditions of 1,200+ meters.

 As a result, they grow much slower and offer a lower yield per weight than low altitude.
 For reasons and more, it’s usually a bit more expensive than the average Robusta coffee.

 However, some of the most luxurious coffee beans around the world offer an amazing taste for a relatively affordable price.